Teck Resources: Red Dog Mine toxic waste

 In 2007, the company's Red Dog mine operation in north-western Alaska has been ranked by the U.S. Environmental Protection Agency as one of the most polluting facilities in the United States based on output tonnage of toxic waste, largely (over 99%) in the form of blasted and moved, but otherwise unprocessed, waste rock from mining operations.
 Residents living downstream from the mine launched a lawsuit against Teck Cominco, demanding that the Red Dog mine complies with its environmental obligations and that it pay fines for continuing to violate its water permit requirements.
 On November 30, 2007, the company released the final report of its six-year study, with the oversight of the Alaska Department of Environmental Conservation, of risks of dust escaping from traffic along the DeLong Mountain Regional Transportation System Road.
 The final report incorporates formal comments and input from a wide range of government agencies and stakeholders, including local village residents.
 The risk assessment concludes it is safe to consume subsistence foods in all areas without restrictions.

 Chinese government ties

-In 2016, Teck Resources shareholders elected deputy to China's National People's Congress, Quan Chong, to Teck's board of directors.
+In 2016, Teck Resources shareholders elected ex-deputy to China's National People's Congress, Quan Chong, to Teck's board of directors.
 Executive director of IntegrityBC, Dermod Travis, said: "When I saw this, it completely jumped out.
 It is wrong at so many levels.
 I think we need to look at how we engage with foreign entities, whether they're governments or companies, in terms of buying our natural resources and ensure we are not also giving up part of our boardroom sovereignty."